lulia0228/Document_IE/README.md

 # Better relation work
 I have also tried "Pick model"  as described in paper: (https://arxiv.org/abs/2004.07464).
 The result performes better in all entities but the "total" entity also performed not so well.
 It needs at least 10GB GPU memory and costs more time to train.

-Another model is "LayoutLM" (https://arxiv.org/abs/1912.13318) whick combining bert pretrained model trained and released by microsoft.
+Another model is "LayoutLM" (https://arxiv.org/abs/1912.13318) which combines bert pretrained model and trained and released by microsoft.
 It also occupies huge GPU memory and needs to train long time.